What is the ABLE Act?

 How do I open an ABLE Account?

 There are many ABLE account options available, both within the state and outside.
 The individual is limited to one ABLE account, but may transfer between accounts if a better option is found.
 Visit NC ABLE to see programs in North Carolina.
 Most programs may be started online and funded electronically; the IRS now permits funds in qualified 529 programs to be rolled into an ABLE account.
 The disabled individual may open the account on his/her own, or a family member may open the account and contribute to it.
 The ABLE National Resource Center website has more information on ABLE.
+You can also visit NCABLE.NC.gov to view an enrollment checklist that will walk you through what you need to open an NC ABLE Account.

 In addition to the benefits offered through the ABLE Act, families of individuals with disabilities may consider special needs trusts or other estate planning tools to provide long-term support for their loved one.
 Contact the estate planning attorneys at Brinkley Walser Stoner to make an appointment.